 Another great way to experience the canal is by taking a tour of the backwaters by boat.
 This can be arranged by Gamboa Rainforest Retreat (click here to read my full review of the Gamboa Rainforest Retreat).

-1 Great Place to Stay: The American Trade Hotel
+1 Great Place to Stay in Panama City with Kids: The American Trade Hotel

 One of the newest hotels in Casco Viejo, and the one that I would definitely book if I didn’t happen to live here, is The American Trade Hotel.
 Housed within a beautifully restored landmark building in the heart of the old quarter, this 50-bedroom boutique hotel is one of the finest in the capital.
 Antique and modern furniture sit side by side, colorful tiles characterize rooms on the ground floor, and balconies overlook that most coveted of family travel requirements, a swimming pool.

 Most rooms are a standard configuration but the American Trade Hotel welcomes families.
 And if you don’t stay here, come to drink or dine instead.

 1 Great Place to Eat in Panama City: The Fish Market in Casco Viejo

 This is not the place to come for white linen tablecloths and waiter service.
 It is, however, wonderfully atmospheric and serves delicious food.
 The Fish Market operates out of a mobile van parked within the ruins of a derelict house, where diners munch their way through BBQ prawns, ceviche, seafood laksa, and more at wooden picnic tables.